foolin/captcha/README.md

-Fork intro
+Why fork?
 --------
-The library fork from github.com/dchest/captcha, when post verify captcha with AJAX, i want not delete the captcha id, so fork and change.
+The library fork from [github.com/dchest/captcha](github.com/dchest/captcha), when post verify captcha with AJAX, i want not delete the captcha id, so fork and change.

 Install